polterguy/polterguy.github.io/authentication/index.md

-The below video demonstrates a template you can use, that allows you to immediately secure your Magic installation, following all industry best practices, such as hashing your passwords with a per-user based salt, etc. The solution depends upon a database called _"magic_auth"_ and that you exchange the default (static) authentication slot in its system Hyperlambda files.
+The below video demonstrates a template you can use, that allows you to immediately secure your Magic installation, following all industry best practices, such as hashing your passwords with a per-user based salt, etc. The solution depends upon a database called _"magic_auth"_, in addition to that you exchange the default (static) authentication slot in its system Hyperlambda files.
+But the video should be able to easily guide you through this process in less than 10 minutes.

 <div style="margin-left: auto; margin-right: auto; width: 560px;">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/I0eN8XGlcqQ"